Best cold weather extension cord that stays flexible

 What is a Cold Weather Extension Cord?

-A winter cold weather extension cord has an outer jacket and inner cables with their jackets that have been optimized to remain flexible.
-It won’t get stiff or crack, and will remain durable, flexible, and kink free.
+A cold weather extension cord has an outer jacket and inner cables with jackets optimized to remain flexible.
+It won’t get stiff or crack and will remain durable, flexible, and kink-free.

 “Southwire Company, LLC is one of North America’s largest wire and cable producers.”